amj-j/monopoly-lite-java/README.md

 This assignment focuses on practicing the basic principles of object-oriented programming.

 ## Prerequisites
-You need to have Java 1.8 (also known as Java 8) or higher installed on you computer to run this app.
+You need to have JDK 8 or higher installed on you computer to compile and run this app.

 ## Installation
-1. Download the ```duck-hunt.jar``` file and the ```property_list.txt``` file.
-2. Save both files in the same directory.
-(Both must be at the same directory level.)
-3. Open your terminal and navigate to folder in which the downloaded files are located.
+1. Open your terminal and navigate to folder in which you wish to clone this repository.
+2. Clone this repository using ```git clone https://github.com/amj-j/monopoly-lite-java.git```
+3. In your terminal, navigate inside the new directory created by cloning the repository.
+4. Execute this command to compile the source code: ```javac -d bin $(find src -name "*.java")``` (This command works on Linux, macOS, and Git Bash on Windows but not in Command Prompt or PowerShell.
+For Windows, use Git Bash terminal for compatibility, or list the source files manually.)
-4. Type this command into the terminal to run the app: ```java -jar monopoly-lite.jar```.
+5. Execute this command to run the app: ```java -cp bin Main```
-5. The app will run in your terminal.
+6. The app will run in your terminal.

 #### ```property_list.txt```
   - contains the list of properties (currently streets), that the players can buy